 Information Governance Team

 University of Cumbria

 Putting things right

-If you have previously made a request under the Freedom of Information Act and are unhappy with the way your request for information has been handled, please contact our Records Management Officer in the first instance.
+If you have previously made a request under the Freedom of Information Act and are unhappy with the way your request for information has been handled, please contact the Information Governance Team in the first instance.